 By Brenda L. Peterson, The Layoff Lady Your Professional NetworkWhen I think about building my professional network, adding new LinkedIn connections is one of my markers of success.
 I use LinkedIn as a tool to create, build, and maintain my professional relationships.
-Turning People You've Met Into LinkedIn ConnectionsWhen I first started using LinkedIn, I connected with people I had met in person.
+Turning People You've Met Into ConnectionsWhen I first started using LinkedIn, I connected with people I had met in person.
 At that time, my network mainly included the following people:

 Creating New Professional ConnectionsWhen the pandemic hit, I realized I needed to shift my approach, or I would not meet anyone new.
 I also realized that since more companies were open to hiring remote people, I needed to broaden my network beyond the people I would encounter in person.
 In addition to the people I used to connect with, I now also started proactively sending connection requests to the following types of people: